IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    - target/application runtime – the ear or war file of your application.
    - Operator resources - deploy and manage your migrated application in Cloud Pak for Applications running on OpenShift Container Platform.

-1. Navigate to the **modresorts/operator/deploy** directory, open the **operator.yaml** file in the file editor by double-clicking it.
+1. Navigate to the **operator/deploy** directory and open the **operator.yaml** file in the file editor by double-clicking it.
 Locate the line which specifies the operator image, around line 20:

    ```yaml
    image: openliberty/operator:0.3.0
    ```

    Update the version of the image so it reads `openliberty/operator:0.7.0` to allow the application-cr.yaml to specify the image stream tag for the image you will create.
 This will enable you to specify the image to use without having to keep track of the registry URL at deployment time.

+   Save and close this file.

    ![](images/migration-update-operator.png)